 Answers from Katherine Zeratsky, R.D., L.D.

 Yes.
-Grapefruit and certain other citrus fruits and products can interfere with several kinds of prescription medications.
+Grapefruit and certain other citrus fruits, such as Seville oranges, can interfere with several kinds of prescription medications.

 Don't take these interactions lightly.
 Some can cause potentially dangerous health problems.
-Check with your doctor or pharmacist before consuming any citrus products, including grapefruit, if you take prescription medications.
+If you take prescription medication, ask with your doctor or pharmacist whether your medication interacts with grapefruit or other citrus products.

 Problems arise because chemicals in the fruit can interfere with the enzymes that break down (metabolize) the medication in your digestive system.
 As a result, the medication may stay in your body for too short or too long a time.
 A medication that's broken down too quickly won't have time to work.
 On the other hand, a medication that stays in the body too long may build up to potentially dangerous levels.

-The list of medications that can interact with grapefruit is long and includes commonly prescribed medicines that:
+The list of medications that can interact with grapefruit includes commonly prescribed medicines that: